 President, Interlochen Center for the Arts

-Devey brought a wealth of experience from across the arts world spectrum with him to the CSO, putting every ounce of that experience to work in creating the success anomaly that the CSO was under his tenure.
-A former consultant with The Boston Consulting Group and past president of the Syracuse Symphony Orchestra, Alabama Symphony Orchestra and Florida Philharmonic, Devey was no stranger to the orchestral world.
-He also worked in development for the Syracuse Symphony Orchestra and Fort Worth Symphony and in production at the Lake Forest Symphony Orchestra.
+A former consultant with The Boston Consulting Group and past president of the Syracuse Symphony Orchestra, Alabama Symphony Orchestra and Florida Philharmonic, Devey also worked in development for the Syracuse Symphony Orchestra and Fort Worth Symphony and in production at the Lake Forest Symphony Orchestra.
 As a League of American Orchestras Management Fellow, he completed assignments at the Pittsburgh Symphony Orchestra, New York Philharmonic, Fort Worth Symphony and American Composers Orchestra.

-Devey holds an M.B.A. from The Wharton School, University of Pennsylvania, where he achieved their highest honor as a Palmer Scholar, graduating in the top five percent of his class.
+Devey holds an MBA from The Wharton School, University of Pennsylvania where he achieved the highest honor as a Palmer Scholar, graduating in the top five percent of his class.
 He graduated summa cum laude from Northern Illinois University with a Bachelor of Music and was given the Outstanding Alumni Award in 2003.